Acurisu/CSSense-CLI/README.md

 After having it configured you can just run it using `CSSense`.
 You can run it after CSGO is running, as long as it has been configured before.

+### Important
+Don't double click the ".exe".
+Instead `cd` to the directory holding it in your terminal and enter the commands there.
+It's also important to not remove the ".dll" shipped with it.

 ## Why did you make this?
 Fun.